-Steve Rosier outlines the six key steps to quality monitoring to ensure your organisation remains competitive.
+The key steps to quality monitoring that will ensure your organisation's customer service remains competitive.

 In today’s competitive environment, the quality of your customer service is an increasingly important factor in nurturing positive customer loyalty.
 However, it remains the case that many organisations are still not monitoring, measuring or even managing the service quality of their contact centre agents, despite the fact that a single interaction between them and the customer can make or break a relationship.

 Verint recently carried out some research looking at the state of customer service in the UK.
 It found that despite the current economic climate, only 22% of consumers value price over service and as many as 38% of consumers admit to never contacting their suppliers, and those that do don’t get in touch very often.
 How can you build customer relationships and create a loyal customer base if this is the case?